dsanson/dsanson.github.com/301f2010/assignments/_posts/2010-11-29-final-exam-study-guide.markdown

 13. At *Republic* IV.436b and following, Socrates argues that the soul has three parts.
 Present and evaluate his argument for this claim.
 Along the way, be sure to explain what the three parts of the soul are, according to Socrates.

-14. At *Republic* V.477d and following, Socrates argues that knowledge and opinion are set over different objects: knowledge is set over what is, and opinion is set over what both is and is not.
-Present and evaluate his argument for this conclusion.
+14. At *Republic* V.477d and following, Socrates argues that knowledge and opinion are set over different objects~~: knowledge is set over what is, and opinion is set over what both is and is not~~.
+Present and evaluate his argument for this conclusion. **NOTE**: Edited question: all I want is the argument for the conclusion that they have different objects, not the further argument concerning what those objects are.

 15. Briefly recount the *Allegory of the Cave*, explaining its philosophical significance.